amirali/kutt.rb/README.md

 $ gem install kutt
 ```

+for get an apikey go to kutt.it and signup and get an apikey :D

 make a new kutt object with apikey (register and get that from https://kutt.it)
 ```ruby
 require 'kutt'